MicheleCazzola/artist-identification/README.md

 These results are intended to be presented only wrt most relevant (that is, best performing for each backbone type) models.

 ## Final notes
-What marked with `optional` is mentioned to be developed only if the other tasks would not be enough to obtain the maximum grade in the project, considering a well-done work.
+What marked with `optional` is mentioned to be developed only if the other tasks would not be enough to obtain the maximum grade in the project, considering a well-done work, with an exhaustive realized report.

 We are glad if you provide us any suggestion related to the development of this project, in particular related to the number of different backbones to try.